anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

    single proposer (wasted effort)

 ### Async-decrypt protocol
+*__This protocol assumes that a validator can query the state of the proposer after it has processed transactions__*.

 As opposed to the above protocol, the current block proposer decrypts the wrapped transactions from the previous block as part of their Process Proposal